 The Publishing Training Centre offers a range of short courses in editorial management and commissioning skills.
 Subjects covered include:

 Courses in commissioning content and journal editorial management are also provided by the ALPSP.

 Skill areas such as editorial, marketing and design are covered by courses run by Publishing Scotland.

-Generally, it is the responsibility of individuals to progress their own continuing professional development (CPD) by gaining as much valuable experience as possible and working towards making new contacts.
+Generally, it's the responsibility of individuals to progress their own continuing professional development (CPD) by gaining as much valuable experience as possible and working towards making new contacts.

-Keeping up to date with industry trends is a more informal element of professional training, with part of this process being membership of bodies such as the:
+Keeping up to date with industry trends is a more informal element of professional training, with part of this process being membership of bodies such as the The Publishers Association.

 A commissioning editor post is not normally achievable without at least a few years' experience in publishing.
 New entrants generally start in junior roles.

 Opportunities for progression often depend on the size of the company.
 A small publishing company may offer early exposure across a range of editing, production, marketing and business management areas, while larger companies may offer the opportunity to specialise earlier, with a clear structure and more opportunity for promotion.

 In larger publishing companies, a clear career structure exists from junior editorial level through to senior commissioning editor.
 Promotion, however, is not automatic and is very competitive.

 Breadth and variety of experience in one or more organisations may increase your chances of career development.
 Jobs also tend to be concentrated around Edinburgh, London, Oxford, Cambridge, and the South East, so geographical mobility is important.